Software Installation and Tutorials

 • Order a nRF52833DK.

 • Make sure you have the appropriate USB cable to flash the device from your laptop.
+This may require an adaptor for some laptops.

 Important